Does

 Japanese in some circumstances consider suicide the normal,

-socially acceptable thing to do, such as when one "loses face" or
+socially acceptable thing to do, such as when one "loses

 is humiliated by some sort of failure.
 Another example showing